PKing70/signalflow101-conf26/docs/EXERCISES_REPLIT.md

 Note: this setup check verifies presence, not live token authorization.
 ```

+Congratulations!
 After setup passes, continue to Exercise 1 in this file.

 ## Troubleshooting